Congressional Black Caucus calls for Senate action on voting rights - NewsBreak

 WASHINGTON — President Joe Biden is expected to meet with Senate Democrats on Thursday to push for the swift passage of two voting rights bills, and members of the Congressional Black Caucus are applying pressure for action as well.

-During a press conference at the Capitol on Wednesday, caucus Chair Joyce Beatty said that members are concerned about Republican-led state legislatures’ enactment of strict voting requirements in response to the false claim by former President Trump that voter fraud determined the outcome of the 2020 presidential election.
+During a press conference at the Capitol on Wednesday, caucus Chair Joyce Beatty said that members are concerned about Republican-led state legislatures’ enactment of strict voting requirements in response to the false claim by the former president that there was voter fraud in the 2020 presidential election.

 “Look at some of the laws they’re putting in place,” Beatty, an Ohio Democrat, said.
 “For us, the urgency is now.”